zuiwanting/browserid-mozilla-persona/docs/PRODUCTION.md

 Each class of hosts has at least 3 instances so that maintenance can proceed with remaining fault tolerance.

+## Load Balancers

+We use the Zeus load balancer in front of our multi-host system.

+## Configuration Management

+Hosts are configured with [Puppet](http://puppetlabs.com/puppet/what-is-puppet/), a tool that lets us specify invariants that Puppet ensures, e.g. "make sure that node 0.8.0 is installed."

 # Deploying New Code

+[This section merits further discussion.]

+## High-Level Process

+When deploying new code, we upgrade one cluster at a time, taking the cluster offline first, upgrading it fully, then bringing it back online.
+The alternative -- upgrading a cluster while it serves traffic -- leaves open the possibility that a change in the internal API would cause erratic behavior if, e.g. a read API call is served by old code while a write API call is served by new code.
+This kind of cluster-based deployment indicates that we'll need an additional cluster for improved robustness.

+## Details

 # Monitoring & Escalation